Skip to main content

 What is the European Digital Twin of the Ocean?

 A digital twin is a digital representation of real-world entities or processes.
-Digital twins use real-time and historical data to represent the past and present and numerical models to simulate future scenarios.
+Digital twins use real-time and historical data to represent the past and present and numerical models to simulate possible future scenarios.

 The European Digital Twin Ocean was announced by President von der Leyen at the One Ocean Summit in Brest in February 2022.
 Its ambition is to make ocean knowledge readily available to citizens, entrepreneurs, scientists and policy-makers by providing them with an innovative set of user-driven, interactive and visualisation tools.
 This knowledge will help design the most effective ways to restore marine and coastal habitats, support a sustainable blue economy and mitigate and adapt to climate change.